katjahauser/ImplicitNetworksInR/README.md

 documents from Jules Verne's "In 80 Days Around the World" by calling: source("start_Pipeline.R"), but it is recommended to take a look at config.R first, which also contains a thorough documentation of the pipeline steps.

+**A note on maintenance:** I wrote these scripts during a student project in 2018.
+While they are currently (November 2021) working, they are not actively maintained and future changes in R might break them.